-■ RELIGION AND MYTHOLOGY
+RELIGION AND MYTHOLOGY

-The Gods and Goddesses of Mount Olympus xxix
+The Gods and Goddesses of Mount Olympus xxxiii

-The Life of Jesus in Art xxx
+The Life of Jesus in Art xxxiv

-Buddhism and Buddhist Iconography xxxii

-Hinduism and Hindu Iconography xxxiii

 Greco-Roman Temple Design and the Classical Orders

 The gable-roofed columnar stone temples of the Greeks and Romans have had more influence on the later history of architecture in the Western world than any other building type ever devised.
 Many of the elements of classical temple architecture are present in buildings from the Renaissance to the present day.